So many times we hear the question. What are the best weed killers for your garden and how do I use them effectively?

 Simply put, perennial weeds and annual weeds are defined by their roots and how they propagate themselves.
 Is the weed easy to pull out of the ground?
 If so, it is probably an annual.
 “Herb Robert” is a good example of this.
 Its roots are shallow in the soil, generally quite small and weak.
 One sharp tug and the whole thing is out.

-So, we hear you ask, how do we get rid of the weeds?
+So, how do we get rid of the weeds?

 Perennial weeds that have a strong root system are mainly propagated by seed.
 They can also propagate themselves by their roots.
 This makes them difficult to kill.
 For these hard to kill weeds a SYSTEMIC weed killer is best.
 Whilst they may take longer to work (sometimes 4 weeks) they kill the weed from the root all the way to the leaves which is essential.

 Annual weeds grow from a seed, flower and then die.
 The flower heads distribute the seeds over the soil and the whole process starts again.
-For these weeds a different method needs to be employed.
+For these weeds, a different method needs to be employed.
 CONTACT weed killer is the best course of action in our experience.
 These contact weed killers effectively burn the leaves of the weed within a few days, cutting off its food supply of light.
 The weeds shrivel up and are then not able to produce a flower or set seed.
-They then die, breaking the cycle.
+They then die, breaking the cycle.back to menu ↑

 The Best Weed Killer

-Back in 2016 we trialled a new weed killer from Neudorff which contains a pelargonic acid (An organic compound found naturally in plants).
+Back in 2016, we started using a new weed killer from Neudorff which contains a pelargonic acid (An organic compound found naturally in plants).
 We were very impressed.
-It is incredibly fast acting and effective (visible results within 1 hours, see the pics below) on general perennial and annual weeds.
-It is one of the fastest, effective weed killers we have seen.
+It is incredibly fast acting and effective (visible results within 1 hour, see the pics below) on general perennial and annual weeds.
+It is one of the fastest, effective weed killers we have seen.back to menu ↑

-QUICK UPDATE: It’s 2018 and with the wet spring this year, we are inundated with weeds.
-We thought you would like to know we are still using the Neudorff weed killer.
+It’s 2019 and with the wet spring this year, we are inundated with weeds.
+I thought you would like to know we are still using the Neudorff weed killer.
 We found the weeds died successfully with the first application so there was no need to buy more weed killer to give the weeds a second dose.

-We have discovered that Neudorff Weed killer also kills moss, very successfully.
-The company produce two products, a weedkiller and a moss and algae killer.
-The only difference is that the weedkiller contains a growth retardant which stops the weeds sprouting.
-This is a perfect weed and moss killer for block paving or tarmac drives.
+The only difference is that the weedkiller contains a growth retardant that stops the weeds sprouting and so is slightly more expensive.
+This is the best weed and moss killer for block paving or tarmac drives.

-In less than 2 hours the weeds are nearly dead.
+In less than 4 hours the weeds are nearly gone.